toxicsnek/tfm2-Rust-Forge/docs/WORKING_WITH_FORGE.md

 - Define reusable named buffs.
 - Define named persistent counters and flags for mechanics that must survive death.

+New champions start with base Attack 100, HP 1000, Defence 25, Magic Resistance 25, and Move Speed 1100.
+Their default growth is Attack 20, HP 100, Defence 5, Magic Resistance 5, and Move Speed 10.
+Other default stat values are zero.

 Buffs should be defined before building effects that add, remove, or check them.

 Persistent state names should be defined before using `Modify Persistent Counter`, `Set Persistent Flag`, `Persistent Counter`, or `Persistent Flag`.